napframework/nap-docs/README.md

 ```

 ## Build
 Run the `build.py` script inside the `app` directory to auto-generate system documentation using `doxygen`.
 The script clones and pulls the NAP repo if required.
-The result will be copied into the `docs/html` directory.
+The result will be copied into the `docs` directory.
 ```shell
 $ pipenv shell
 $ cd app